grovus/budget_tracker/README.md

-# Ruby on Rails : Fuel Tracker App
+# Ruby on Rails : Budget Tracker App

-Fuel Tracker sample app for the purposes of getting acquainted with RoR
+Budget Tracker sample app for the purposes of getting acquainted with RoR